vyos/vyos-documentation/docs/quick-start.rst

 policy rules that applies for both IPv4 and IPv6 are created.
-These global state policies also applies for all traffic that passes through the router (transit) and for traffic originated/destinated to/from the router itself, and will be avaluated before any other rule defined in the firewall.
+These global state policies also applies for all traffic that passes through the router (transit) and for traffic originated/destinated to/from the router itself, and will be evaluated before any other rule defined in the firewall.

 Most installations would choose this option, and will contain: